suzyahyah/suzyahyah.github.io/_posts/2025-07-01-Reproducing-GPT2-125M.md

 </div>

 float16 has higher precision for small numbers but a smaller range, while bfloat16 has the same range as float32 (±3.39×10^38) but less precision.
-It’s possible that if we had better initialisation within the appropriate range, we could enjoy better precision with float16.
+It’s possible that if I had better initialisation within the appropriate range,  could enjoy better precision with float16.

-**Architecture**: Although we will maintain the GPT2 architecture to get comparable results, there has been several advances in model architecture
+**Architecture**: Although I will maintain the GPT2 architecture to get comparable results, there has been several advances in model architecture
 * Position Embeddings; Absolute -> Rope).
 * Position of NormLayer (PreNorm -> Multiple LayerNorms moving out of residual stream),
 * Form Of Layer Norm (--> RMSNorm), Activation Unit (Gelu->SwiGLU)